naoty/MDViewer/README.md

 # MDViewer

+Markdown viewer for iPad

 ## How to run

-1. Rename `MDViewer/MDViewer-Info.plist.sample` to `MDViewer/MDViewer-Info.plist`.
+- Rename `MDViewer/MDViewer-Info.plist.sample` to `MDViewer/MDViewer-Info.plist`.
-2. substitute `APPID` with your app's key on the plist.
+- substitute `APP_KEY` with your app's key on the plist.

 ```
 <key>CFBundleURLTypes</key>